descender76/cpp_proposals/member_function_selection/member_function_pointer_to_function_pointer.md

 ### Scenario #1 - Unknown State

 For instance, if the programmer received some pointer or reference to some instance and as such doesn't know the exact type of the instance  than the logical and safe choice is to call the method virtually even though it incurs dual dispatch costs.
-This scenario **occurs frequently** when integrating with 3rd party libraries that are unaware of the callback type and as such the callback type is instantiated late.
+This scenario **occurs frequently** when integrating with 3rd party libraries that are unaware of the callback type and as such the callback type is instantiated **late**.

 ```cpp
 function_ref<void()> factory(Base& base)